blue-button/implementation-guide/transmit-using-direct.md

 ### F. Payload

-#### Clinical Content
-When a transmission happens, the patient's health record will be sent to the Direct address that was provided by the patient.
+When a transmission occurs, the following should be part of the payload as a multi-part MIME:
+1. Clinical Summary
+2. Additional Documents
+3. Request.txt

+#### 1. Clinical Summary
 The primary content of the transmission will be the ***Clinical Summary***, which is the entire patient's health history.

+The content format should be using the [Consolidated CDA w.
+Meaningful Use Stage 2 Sections and Fields](healthrecords.html)

+#### 2. Additional Documents
 Depending on the trigger or type of encounter, it may also be appropriate to include one of the following:
 - ***Transition of Care / Referral Summary***
 - ***Ambulatory Summary***
 - ***Inpatient Summary***

-The content format should be using the [Consolidated CDA w.
-Meaningful Use Stage 2 Sections and Fields](healthrecords.html)
+#### 3. Request.txt
 The payload should also include a ***request.txt*** file that attributes this transmission was on behalf of the patient:

 {% highlight text %}